Norma M. Rantisi, PhD

 Professor , Geography, Planning and Environment

 Dr. Rantisi has an M.A. in Political Science (political economy; comparative politics) from University of Illinois at Urbana-Champaign, an M.R.P. from the Department of City and Regional Planning at Cornell University, and a Ph.D. from the Department of Geography (economic and urban geography) at the University of Toronto.
-In collaboration with Dr. Deborah Leslie of the University of Toronto, she has been examining contemporary economic development policy and practice are shaping the evolution of cultural industries, as well as how neoliberal governance approaches are altering the nature and forms of work and the prospects for more equitable forms of development.
+In collaboration with Dr. Deborah Leslie of the University of Toronto, she has started a new project on workforce intermediary social enterprises (entreprises d'insertion) and the opportunities and challenges presented when operating within neoliberal governance and funding regimes.
 Dr. Rantisi is also starting a project on women's artisanal cooperatives in the occupied Palestinian territories.
 She recently co-founded the online magazine Progressive City: Radical Alternatives.

 Dr. Rantisi is willing to supervise theses on issues relating to workforce development, labour market restructuring, social economy enterprises, the geography and social organization of cultural industries, and restructuring in traditional manufacturing industries.